cmouse/pdns-v6-autorev/README.md

 AUTODNS, id-of-forward-zone

 The script uses this information to pick up your forward and reverse zones and serve them via the script.

+If you want to configure per-domain prefix for the value, use AUTOPRE key for this.

 WARNING: Rectify-zone is not currently supported thru the script, so you need to either disable dnssec, or run rectify-zone thru gmysql